🌪️ Weather the Storm with the Weathervane Quilt Block

 We'll use the 8 at a time method for making our HST.

 Draw two diagonal lines on the back of either the #1 or #2 patch.
 It'd be easier to see on the lighter fabric, but for some reason I made the marks on the darker one for this sample block.
 The marks are rather light in the photos.
-However, they were darker enough for me to see at my machine.
+However, they were dark enough for me to see at my machine.
 That's what matters!

 With right sides together (RST) layer the #1 and #2 together, marked side up.